Trip5five/Trip5five.github.io/README.md

-Password is 69davids (case sensitive) don't tell anyone be careful will change!
+Password is 69weirdos (case sensitive) don't tell anyone.
+Be careful will change!